Welcome to Stocked.

 Competitor analysis insights

 Taking into consideration both users and what is currently on the market, I realized there is an opportunity to create an edited alternative milk search app, focusing on cafe's and coffee shops through crowd sourcing.

 I wanted to include features from current apps and re-design them as a simplified and effective solution for alternative milk drinkers.

-Happy Flow - Users create a new search, browse locations and select a destination based on their needs and reviews of others users.
+Happy Flow - Users create a new search, browse locations and select a destination based on their needs and reviews from others users.